 Sole proprietorships may borrow money just like other business structures.
 However, because there is no separation between business and personal assets, many sole proprietors need to use their personal assets as collateral of the loan.
 Some people even use their home as collateral.
 This means that if the business fails, and the owner does not have enough money to pay the loan, the lender can take away the owner's personal assets to get their money back.

 Although sole proprietorships are by far the easiest type of business structure to set up, they also present many vulnerabilities to the owner, including liability for debt.
 If you have any questions about the legal implications of a sole proprietorship, a lawyer may be able to help.
-Contact a local attorney for a free initial legal review of your situation to discuss you future business's needs and learn how they can help you plan for success.
+Contact a local small business attorney today and get a handle on your future business's needs.